-At the time my husband Ben and I were just 30 years old, and were the parents of a beautiful shy and smart 8 year old girl (Shelby), a creative and sensitive 6 year old boy (Landon), and another energetic and athletic 4 year old boy named Carter.
+At the time, my husband Ben and I were just 30 years old, and the parents of a beautiful shy and smart 8-year-old girl (Shelby), a creative and sensitive 6-year-old boy (Landon), and another energetic and athletic 4-year-old boy (Carter).
 We were a typical American family with a double mortgage, two used cars, a dog, and hopes for an amazing future.
-I had unfortunately suffered complications following the birth of my youngest son that required a hysterectomy, but the pain that comes with realizing there will be no more babies had long subsided, and we were content with our family of five.
+I had, unfortunately, suffered complications following the birth of my youngest son that required a hysterectomy, but the pain that comes with realizing there will be no more babies had long subsided, and we were content with our family of five.

 She was diagnosed with a genetic blood disorder called Beta Thalassemia, and I was in love the second I saw her.
 I began to pour over books about thalassemia and the nurse in me sprung into combat as I worked to try and subvert a changing international adoption system and get her home as quickly as possible.

 Then, just as we felt like we were looking into a future with a fourth child in our midst, the first period of radio silence occurred.
 I must explain to you that at this time (2010), the United States had decided it was going to crack down on the international adoption process, and no longer allow international adoptions to occur from countries who were not compliant with the Hague Treaty (a list of laws and regulations agreed to post WW2 that was designed to prevent the exploitation of the world’s orphans through child abduction and trafficking).
 Several high profile cases of child theft and trafficking had been in the news, and had led to an increased scrutiny of the international adoption community as a while.